Flow Battery Stack Voltage up to 100V

 Each testing system is customized to measure and control all flow battery hardware

 Arbin offers charge/discharge flow battery testing systems ranging from small research-grade single cells up to 300kW stacks.
-Our flow battery testing systems integrate with the pumps, flow meters, heaters, vales, and other 3rd party hardware in a flow battery to measure and control the complete system.
+Our flow battery testing systems integrate with the pumps, valves, and some other 3rd party hardware in a flow battery to measure and control the system.
 The design engineers at Arbin customize each tester for specific user requirements.

 These systems are a result of more than 25 years of research and experience in the battery and fuel cell testing industry.
 Designed specifically for flow battery applications, Arbin’s FBTS was created to integrate with a customer’s existing flow battery system or with a new start-up.

-Each FBTS unit has programmable charge/discharge control, and options for mass flow control, temperature measurement and/or control, pressure monitoring, and a host of safety features.
+Each FBTS unit has programmable charge/discharge control, and options for temperature measurement, analog and digital input/output channels, and a host of safety features.

-- Integrate Control of the Complete Flow Battery System
+- Integrate Control of the Flow Battery System

 - Compatible with Third-Party Hardware

 - Potentiostatic/Galvanostatic Charge/Dischage Functionality

 - Modular Plug & Play Design